-Dr. David Allen

-Mr. Vince Torres

-Dr. Dave Sullivan

-Mr. Gary McGaughey

-Ms. Terri Mulvey
+J Dr. David Allen The University of Texas at Austin Mr. Vince Torres The University of Texas at Austin Dr. Dave Sullivan The University of Texas at Austin Ms. Terri Mulvey The University of Texas at Austin

 I. Call to Order and Welcome